 - Season to taste with salt and fresh-ground black pepper and toss again; then serve right away.

-This is a fancier salad idea using Mary’s Perfect Salad Dressing for Spring Mix Salad.
-You can see the dressing amounts at that post if you only want to make one salad.
+This salad inspired by Mary’s Perfect Easy Dressing for Spring Mix Greens.
+Check that post if you only want to make one salad.

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Mary’s Spring Mix Salad with Feta and Pine Nuts is 100% perfect for any low-carb, Keto, or low-glycemic diet, including any phase of the South Beach Diet and it’s a delicious way to get in some healthy diet-friendly greens.
-I love the Feta here, but if you skip it the salad would be Paleo or Whole 30 approved.
+Spring Mix Salad is 100% perfect for any low-carb, Keto, or low-glycemic diet, including any phase of the original South Beach Diet and it’s a delicious way to get in some healthy diet-friendly greens.
+I love the Feta here, but the South Beach Diet might recommend a bit less Feta.